-The experience of every person that he is a conscious, living being, the instinctive acknowledgement that the taking of life is wrong and not something to be justified by a ‘survival of the fittest’ principle, the truth that one relates best to fellow human beings on the basis that they too are living souls, all accords with this understanding.
-It contradicts the dogma that makes no distinction between life and non-life and denies the reality of spirit.
-When biologists speculate about the origin of life, they refer to the origin of bacteria, which cannot move voluntarily.
-They are not living souls.
-When evolutionists speculate that all organisms are ancestrally connected to a single ‘tree of life’, they include all organisms: microbes, fungi, plants and protists as well as animals.
-How the spirit of a fish, say, evolved into the spirit of a human being is for them a non-question; fishes, like human beings, are merely biological automatons.
+The experience of every person that he is a conscious, living being, the instinctive acknowledgement that the taking of life is wrong and not something to be justified by ‘survival of the fittest’, the truth that one relates best to fellow human beings on the basis that they too are living souls, all accords with this understanding.
+It contradicts the dogma that makes no distinction between life and non-life.
+When biologists speculate about the origin of life, they refer to the origin of bacteria which cannot move voluntarily and are not living souls.
+When they speculate that all organisms are ancestrally connected to a single ‘tree of life’, they include all organisms: microbes, fungi, plants and protists as well as animals.
+How the spirit of a fish, say, evolved into the spirit of a human being is seen as a non-question; fishes, like human beings, are merely biological automatons.

 Another mistranslated word is owph (v.
 20 etc).
 It designates any animal with wings, not necessarily just a bird (for which Hebrew has a separate word).
 Winged creatures include various kinds of insect.
 They are each made ‘according to their kinds’, and their assigned environment is ‘above the earth, across the face of the firmament’.
 The face of the firmament, as one looks up, is the lower part of the sky.